haryoa/stif-indonesia/README.md

 If you want to replicate our GPT-2 experiment, you can use a pre-trained Indonesian GPT-2 such as [this one](https://huggingface.co/cahya/gpt2-large-indonesian-522M), or train it by yourself by using [Oscar Corpus](https://oscar-corpus.com/).
 After that, you can finetune it with the dataset that we have provided here.
 You should follow the paper on how to transform the data when you do the finetuning.

+Note: You can also download oscar-corpus from [Huggingface's datasets](https://huggingface.co/datasets).

 We use [Huggingface](https://github.com/huggingface/transformers)'s off-the-shelf implementation to train the model.

 ## Team